davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     - Next, change the `getNodeAt()` helper method to traverse in the appropriate direction, depending on the value of the given index, and the current location of the iterator (location cache):

-        - If the given index is to the left of the iterator, but is closer to the head, then traverse right starting from the head.
+        - If the given index is to the left of the iterator, but is closer to the head, then traverse to the East direction starting from the head.
 (This is currently what's being done)

-        - If the given index is to the right of the iterator, and is closer to the iterator than it is to the tail, then traverse right starting from the iterator.
+        - If the given index is to the right of the iterator, and is closer to the iterator than it is to the tail, then traverse East starting from the iterator.
 (This is currently what's being done)

-        - If the given index is to the right of the iterator, but is closer to the tail, then traverse left (using the previous links) from the tail.
+        - If the given index is to the right of the iterator, but is closer to the tail, then traverse west (using the previous links) from the tail.

-        - If the given index is to the left of the iterator, and is closer to the iterator than the head, then traverse left (using the previous links) from the iterator.
+        - If the given index is to the left of the iterator, and is closer to the iterator than the head, then traverse west (using the previous links) from the iterator.

-        - Don't forget to update the "hop counts" when traversing left too!
+        - Don't forget to update the "hop counts" when traversing west too!

     - After you make this modification, here's the cost of adding 10000 integers (from 0 to 9999), summing up, and summing down, respectively.